 What’s the best thing about studying at Strathclyde?

-What specialist knowledge/professional skills have you developed studying your course?
+What specialist knowledge or professional skills have you developed studying your course?

 Critical analysis of legal literature and excellent communications etiquette.